Rahul82102/Smart-Hostel-Security-System/README.md

 - **Pin Constraints:** Analog pins were repurposed to address limited digital pin availability.
 - **Cloud Limitations:** Optimization of cloud variable usage due to free-tier restrictions.

-## Achievements
-The project received **full marks** for both the report and presentation, highlighting its innovation, functionality, and comprehensive documentation.

 ## Future Improvements
 - Integration of additional sensors (e.g., cameras for visual surveillance).
 - Enhanced cloud capabilities with a premium IoT cloud subscription.